amanarora9848/unige-rt1-assignment1/README.md

         END EXECUTION

-    // This condition is useful to account for duplicate token codes for different colors ELSE IF both silver and gold tokens having same token_code have been arranged TURN
+    // This condition is useful to account for duplicate token codes for different colors ELSE IF both silver and gold tokens having the same retriieved token_code have been arranged TURN

     ELSE IF (wanted token is silver AND observed silver-token is already arranged) OR